Skip to content

 What about higher home utility bills?

-Real but smaller than the savings — typically 30-100/month additional electricity and heating.
-Reduces total savings by 10-20% in most cases.
-Calculator does not subtract these; mentally discount the output by 15% for net savings.
+Real but smaller than the savings: typically 30-100/month additional electricity and heating.
+In most cases these reduce total savings by 10-20%.
+The calculator does not subtract them, so the net figure is usually around 15% below the headline number shown.

 Include lunch food cost at home?